drjwebsitedesign/GwG-Udacity-NanoDegree_Project3_Arcade-Game/README.md

 - - - - - - - - - -
 The Technologies used to build this game.
 -----------------------------------------------
-This game was built with pure vanilla html, css, and es6 javascript.
+This game was built with pure html, css, and es6 javascript.
+No frameworks, libraries, dependencies or used here.
 - - - - - - - - - -
 The Theme of this Arcade Game.
 -------------------------------------------